 Kelly is a lawyer on Long Island and works a flexible part-time schedule from home in order to balance time with family.
 Her law firm is rated a top firm for working moms and provides ample time off to care for a new child.

-Artie is an accountant in New York City and can work from home so he doesn't miss family events or helping out when needed.
+Artie is an accountant in New York City (and, pre-covid often worked from home, but now will be working from home all the time).
 These are careers we both enjoy and which we think suit us very well - Artie jokes that Kelly can win any argument and Kelly jokes that Artie can be painfully precise.
 We both agree, however, that our most important job is being parents and we promise to give it 100% every day for the rest of our lives.

 We love to travel, and have already taken family trips to Florida, South Carolina, California, Caribbean Disney cruises, and to Arizona where Jackson reunited with his birth family.
 Our goal is to see all 50 states together as a family - and explore other parts of the world too.

 We both grew up with pets and feel that they, like children, help make a house a home.
-We have a two year old poodle/shi-tzu named Rocky, a black cat named Night who we rescued as a kitten over 10 years ago, and chickens (who live in the backyard).
+We have a two year old poodle/shi-tzu named Rocky, a black cat named Night who we rescued as a kitten over 10 years ago, and 6 chickens.
 Our pets are a special part of our lives and they have also helped teach Jackson responsibility as he helps to feed and walk them.

 We have proudly started the foundation for what we think will be a wonderful future - and hope to build upon that by adding a child (or children) to our loving family.